FMZennaro/fmzennaro.github.io/_pages/supervision.md

 Advisory Supervision
 -----
+* L. Padmore, *Learning Abstractions in Causally Abstracted Multi-Armed Bandits*, MSc dissertation at the University of Warwick, 2025
 * A. Wang-Hansen, *Fair Automated Decision-making*, MSc dissertation at the University of Oslo, 2020
 * A. Egiazarov, *Firearm Detection Through Component Decomposition*, MSc dissertation at the University of Oslo, 2019
 * L. Parker, *Wind Power Predictions for Norwegian Wind Farms with Machine Learning*, MSc dissertation at the University of Oslo, 2019